South Carolina Defective Products Lawyers

 To protect yourself and your family, it is important to know what products have been recalled because they are defective or unsafe.
 Federal agencies such as the FDA (Food and Drug Administration) and the CPSC (Consumer Product Safety Commission) frequently issue recalls for medical devices, drugs, and products that may be harmful to consumers.

-If you have been injured by a defective product, there are important steps you should take. ย First, ensure that the product is not lost or destroyed.ย If you do not have access to the product, contact us immediately because we will take the steps necessary to preserve the product before it is destroyed.
+If you have been injured by a defective product, there are important steps you should take.
+First, ensure that the product is not lost or destroyed.
+If you do not have access to the product, contact us immediately because we will take the steps necessary to preserve the product before it is destroyed.

-Under product liability law, it is the injured partyโ€™s burden to prove that the product was defective.
+Under product liability law, the injured party must prove that the product was defective.
 Therefore, it is important that the product is inspected by one or more qualified experts to determine the exact nature of the defect and whether that defect caused the harm suffered.
 If the product is not recovered, the customer may be left with no proof that the product was defective.

 Dangerous, defective, improperly labeled, or improperly used products and food are everywhere.